kichithewolf/ComputerControl/Wiki/Programs/PokemonSV/SandwichMaker.md

 1. You have picniced at least once to clear in-game picnic guide.
 2. For best performance, use the default tablecloth on your picnic table.
 	- Other tablecloths may contain white patterns that will slow down the program detecting the white picnic hand cursor.
-	- Yellow tablecloths may intefere with the bowl label reader. (??? haven't tried personally)
+	- Yellow tablecloths may intefere with the bowl label reader.
 3. You have the ingredients in the quantities you want to use.

 ## Instructions